 ~Send home students’ posters, binders, folders, and workbooks if you’ve finished using them.

-~Grab an empty box to collect students’ supplies that they don’t want, but you can use for next year’s students.
+~Grab an empty box to collect students’ supplies that they don’t want but you can use for next year’s students.
 In the past, my students have thrown out rulers, binders, unopened pencils and pens, dividers for binders, you name it!
-Much of it is new or lightly used.
+So much of it is new or lightly used.
 It’s a pain to store over the summer, but if you can get away with buying fewer glue sticks and notebooks next year, it’s a WIN!

 ~Decide what items you want/need to bring home for the summer.
-If you’re attending any summer workshops or in-services, you may want to bring certain binders or notebooks.
-Bring home anything you plan to revise or revamp, and anything you may need access to over the summer.
+For example, if you’re attending any summer workshops or in-services, you may want to bring specific binders or notebooks.
+In addition, bring home anything you plan to revise or revamp and anything you may need access to over the summer.

 ~Dig out your “Back to School” file or binder.
-I bring mine home with me because by the end of July, my mind magically shifts into Back-to-School.
+I bring mine home with me because my mind magically shifts into Back-to-School by the end of July.
 I’ve learned to bring the file home with me to avoid making a special trip back to school to get it.

 ~Print out Back-to-School To-Do Lists now.
 You’ll be glad you did.